Import

 // add items to the scene

-You can customize the progress bar text shown during asynchronous read by setting the properties ReadingText, ParsingText, ParsingEntitiesText, etc.
+You can customize the progress bar text shown during asynchronous reading by setting the properties ReadingText, ParsingText, ParsingEntitiesText, etc.

 Export

 Exporting geometry is straightforward.
 Assuming you want to write an OBJ file, you need the WriteOBJ class.
-Depending on the file format the desired unit system may need to be specified.
-To export the geometry asynchronously use Design.StartWork() as explained above for import.
+Depending on the file format, the desired unit system may need to be specified.
+To export the geometry asynchronously, use Design.StartWork() for import as explained above.

 WriteParamsWithMaterials wpwm = new WriteParamsWithMaterials(design1);